informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 We also define the following new exception classes for exceptions which may be thrown when parsing text that is expected to represent an action or a position respectively:

-  - `ActionParseException`: to be thrown by the `Action` class when an attempt is made to parse a string that does not correspond to any of the literals of the `Action` enum.
+  - `ActionParseException`: to be thrown by the `Action` enum when an attempt is made to parse a string that does not correspond to any of the literals of the enum.
 This exception may be thrown on parsing the `action` command.
 If your solution uses the action literals `LEFT` and `RIGHT` to also represent movement directions (this is not obligatory), it may also be thrown during the parsing of the `addObject` command.